danmrichards/learn-react/README.md

 php -S localhost:8885
 ```

-And then go to http://localhost:8885/03-inline-to-external-scripts.html in the browser.
+And then go to [http://localhost:8885/LESSON_FILE.html](http://localhost:8885/LESSON_FILE.html) in the browser, where LESSON_FILE is the html file you want to view.